-WEIGHT LOSS Vs. FAT LOSS:
+Is WEIGHT LOSS Different from FAT LOSS?

 Weight loss occurring without or with minimal fat loss is very different from weight loss occurring because of fat loss.
-Yes, both result in a decrease in the absolute weight of the body but the way it happens in each case is very different.
+Yes, both may result in a decrease in the absolute weight of the body, but the way it happens in each case is very different.
 For example, weight loss can occur due to incorrect lifestyle or severe illness like dengue fever or diseases like HIV, cancer etc. or because of dehydration (typically seen on the weight scale after a steam/ sauna session).

-Total weight lost: 20 kgs
+Total weight lost: 20 kgs.

-Muscle lost: 15 kgs
+Muscle lost: 15 kgs.

-Fat lost: 5 kgs
+Fat lost: 5 kgs.

-Total weight lost: 20 kgs
+Total weight lost: 20 kgs.

-Muscle lost: 1 kg
+Muscle lost: 1 kg.

-Fat lost: 19 kg
+Fat lost: 19 kg.

 The Incorrect BODY MASS INDEX Measure:

-A female has an ideal body composition if no more than 20% of her total body weight comprises of adipose tissue (fat).
+A Female has an Ideal Body Composition if no more than 20% of her total body weight comprises of ADIPOSE TISSUE (fat).